 1. Certain Medications

 Some prescription medications cause water retention as a side effect.
-If you’re taking antidepressants, beta-blockers, blood pressure medication or over-the-counter NSAIDs, you may experience fluid retention and bloating.
-NSAIDs include aspirin and ibuprofen.
-If you believe your medication may be causing fluid retention, talk to your doctor about your prescription.
+For example, if you’re taking antidepressants, beta-blockers, or blood pressure medication, you may experience fluid retention and bloating.
+Additionally, over-the-counter medications, like NSAIDs, may have the same effect.
+NSAIDs include aspirin and ibuprofen, both common pain relievers.
+If you believe your medication may be causing fluid retention, then talk to your doctor about your prescription.

 2. High Sodium Intake

-The body needs sodium for several important functions, including regulating blood pressure and fluid levels in the body, but it only requires small amounts.
-If your diet is high in sodium, it can lead to water retention, bloating and weight gain.
+Yes, the body needs sodium for several important functions, including regulating blood pressure and fluid levels in the body, but it only requires small amounts.
+So a diet high in sodium can lead to water retention, bloating, and weight gain.
 If you want to add some flavor to your food, try herbs and spices instead.
 Use garlic, cumin, oregano, sage or pepper to spice up your dish.
+The Mediterranean Diet offers healthy choices.

 3. Heart Problems

-A heart condition can cause fluid retention, most commonly in the legs, ankles, feet and the abdomen.
-Common symptoms of heart failure include fatigue, rapid heart rate, weakness, dizziness and shortness of breath.
+A heart condition can cause fluid retention, most commonly in the legs, ankles, feet, and abdomen.
+So it’s good to know other signs of heart disease, too.
+For example, common symptoms of heart failure include fatigue, rapid heart rate, weakness, dizziness and shortness of breath.
 If you experience a combination of these symptoms, visit a health care professional.

 Women often experience bloating and water retention during menopause.
-Estrogen and progesterone are hormones that play an important role in fluid retention.
-Estrogen levels that are too high or progesterone levels that are too low can cause the body to hold water.
-If you experience severe bloating around your menstrual cycle, see your OB/GYN to discuss possible options.
+Specifically, estrogen and progesterone are hormones that play an important role in fluid retention.
+If estrogen levels are too high or progesterone levels are too low, this can cause the body to hold water.
+And if you experience severe bloating around your menstrual cycle, see your OB/GYN to discuss possible options.
+As an alternative, try these foods to help balance your hormones, as well.

 5. An Inactive Lifestyle

 If your daily routine involves sitting or standing for long periods of time, you may notice water retention as a result.
-An inactive lifestyle can cause the body to hold fluid.
-You may also notice swollen legs or ankles.
-Be sure to keep your blood circulating throughout the day.
-If your job requires long periods of sitting, get up and take a walk whenever possible.
+You see, an inactive lifestyle can cause the body to hold fluid.
+For example, you may also notice swollen legs or ankles.
+Therefore, be sure to keep your blood circulating throughout the day.
+So if your job requires long periods of sitting, get up and take a walk whenever possible.
 Take the stairs instead of the elevator, and add 15-30 minutes of exercise to your day.